 Most commonly, a breach of contract occurs when one party fails to perform its obligations according to the contract terms.
 In our earlier example of a construction contract, a breach would occur if the party that agreed to do the work fails to show up when required or fails to render its work in a good and workmanlike manner.
 Or perhaps the other party to our construction example fails to pay once the work has been completed.
 Either of these two scenarious are examples of breach of contract, but the examples are endless.

 Most of the time a breach of contract will be obvious.
 However, some breaches may remain hidden for years or may not be readily apparent - either because one of the parties cannot readily determine if the other party had complied with the contract terms or because the contract was poorly written and the various obligations of the parties are ambiguous.
 If there is a question about what a party's obligations are under an ambiguously written contract the ambiguity should be resolved as soon as possible.
-Often, with the help of counsel, such as the breach of contract attorneys at Johnson & Associates Law, the parties can negotiate an agreement to cure a poorly drafted contract, ensuring that both parties are clear as to what they are required to do and the parties can avoid breaching the contract.
+Often, with the help of counsel, such as the breach of contract attorneys at Johnson, Tabor, & Johnson Law, the parties can negotiate an agreement to cure a poorly drafted contract, ensuring that both parties are clear as to what they are required to do and the parties can avoid breaching the contract.

 Another important factor to consider in the face of a potential breach of contract is whether the other party's obligations and duties are discharged as a result of the other party's breach.
 Again, using our construction contract example, if the contractor hired to perform the work fails to render services in accordance with the contract terms and specifications, the non-breaching party is generally not relieved of its obligation to pay.
 In fact, if the non-breaching party throws the contractor off the job, the contractor can likely bring a successful action for breach.
 How is this possible?
-It is because the law treats various breaches differently, distinguishing between a non-material and a material breach.
+It is because the law treats various breaches differently, distinguishing between a "non-material" and a "material" breach.
 The former will generally not discharge the obligations of the other party whereas only a material breach will allow the non-breaching party to refuse its own performance.
-Determining whether one party's breach is material or non-material may be very fact specific and you should consult with the breach of contract attorneys at Johnson & Associates Law prior to taking any action.
+Determining whether one party's breach is material or non-material may be very fact specific and you should consult with the breach of contract attorneys at Johnson, Tabor & Johnson Law prior to taking any action.

 To read more about issues surrounding breach of contract and factors to consider in determining if a breach is material or non-material, visit our contract breach page.